cy18d031/Fin_Analysis/CreditDefault_FirstPassage/README.md

-# Credit Default Modeling using First Passage Time in Markov Chains
+# Trade Arrival Simulation using Hawkes Process and Ogata’s Thinning

 This project models **credit default risk** using a **discrete-time Markov chain**, estimating **first passage time distributions** to default.
 It is inspired by techniques in **stochastic chemical kinetics**—particularly enzyme turnover and waiting time analysis—and applies those ideas to credit rating transitions in finance.